Azure/azure-monitor-baseline-alerts/docs/content/contributing/_index.md

 - *tags:* Tags for filtering alerts based on scenario/pattern (e.g. alz)
 {{< /hint >}}

+## Auto-Generated Alert Rules

+A script was run to auto-generate alert rules based on top usage and settings trends.
+These rules have been added the their respective *alerts.yaml* files and have two tags associated with them: *auto-generated* and *agc-xxxx*.
+The *agc-xxxx* tag indicates the number of results found for that alert rule in the query used to analyze the top trends.
+This number should be used to evaluate the importantance of including that alert in the repo.
+Once an auto-generated alert has been verified and updated with reference documenation, the *visible* tag should be updated to true.
+This will make the alert alert visible on the site.
+Resoruce categories and types that do not have visible alerts are currently hidden from the table of contents.
+To make those resource categries and types visible, edit their respective *_index.md* files and remove the *geekdocHidden: true* metadata from the top of the file.

 ## Context/Background

 Before jumping into the pre-requisites and specific section contribution guidance, please familiarize yourself with this context/background on how this library is built to help you contribute going forward.